molofson/now-playing/MUSIC_DISCOVERY.md

 ### Common Issues

+**Virtual keyboard overlay**: If you see a virtual keyboard on top of the application:
+- Use the launcher script: `./run_discovery.sh` (includes automatic suppression)
+- Manually disable: Check your system's accessibility settings
+- GNOME: `gsettings set org.gnome.desktop.a11y.applications screen-keyboard-enabled false`
+- KDE: Disable virtual keyboard in System Settings > Input Devices

 **No display window**: Ensure you have X11 or Wayland display server running **Import errors**: Run `make install-dev` to install dependencies **Permission errors**: Ensure the virtual environment is activated